docutils/docutils/docutils/docs/ref/rst/directives.rst

 Inline equivalents of the "raw" directive can be defined via `custom interpreted text roles`_ derived from the `"raw" role`_.
+The "raw" directive can also be used directly in a `substitution definition`_.

 .. _raw options: